fusion809/fusion809.github.io-old/_posts/2015-12-02-comparison-of-free-operating-systems.md

 Arch Linux also follows a bleeding-edge rolling release model (BE-RRM), which means that users almost always have the latest software and never need to perform a standard system upgrade.
 Although it is worthwhile noting that not all software on Arch is bleeding-edge, some can be a few releases behind.
 For example, as of {{ page.date | date: "%d %B %y" }} [e_dbus 1.7.9](https://www.archlinux.org/packages/extra/x86_64/e_dbus/) is still in their official pacman repositories, even though version 1.7.10 was released on 6 January 2014.[^3]

 pacman and Yaourt both have very unusual syntax, see most command-line BSD/Linux package managers use the `install` option to install software, `remove` to remove software, `update` to update software repositories and `upgrade` to updated all installed software. pacman instead uses `-S`, `-R`, `-Sy` and `-Syu` options, respectively.
+Further details of its syntax can be found [here](https://wiki.archlinux.org/index.php/Pacman_Rosetta).

-Here is an example `~/.bashrc` file I use on Arch VMs:
+Here is an example `~/.bashrc` file one can use on Arch VMs.
 ```bash
 # `pacin` installs software with pacman, without asking for confirmation
 function pacin {